Vernon Baker

 Vernon Joseph Baker (December 17, 1919 – July 13, 2010) was a United States Army first lieutenant who was an infantry company platoon leader during World War II and a paratrooper during the Korean War.
 In 1997, he was awarded the Medal of Honor, the nation's highest military decoration for valor, for his actions on April 5–6, 1945, near Viareggio, Italy.

 Baker and six other Black Americans who served in World War II were formally awarded the Medal of Honor on January 12, 1997.
 A day later, Baker (the only living recipient) and representatives for the six other men were given the awards by President Bill Clinton at a ceremony in the White House in Washington, D.C.
 The seven recipients were the first (and only) Black Americans to be awarded the Medal of Honor for World War II.
 Baker died in 2010 at the age of 90 and was interred at Arlington National Cemetery, in Arlington, Virginia.

 Early life

 Baker was born on December 17, 1919, in Cheyenne, Wyoming, the youngest of three children.
 After his parents died in a car accident when he was four, he and his two sisters were raised by their paternal grandparents.
 His grandfather Joseph S. Baker, a railroad worker in Cheyenne, taught him to hunt in order to feed the family and became "the most influential figure in Vernon's life."
-His relationship with his wheelchair-bound grandmother was much more strained, and he spent a few years at the Boys Town orphanage in Omaha, Nebraska, to be away from her.
+His relationship with his wheelchair-using grandmother was much more strained, and he spent a few years at the Boys Town orphanage in Omaha, Nebraska, to be away from her.
 Baker graduated in 1939 from Clarinda High School in his grandfather's hometown of Clarinda, Iowa.
 He worked as a railroad porter, a job he despised, until his grandfather's death from cancer on Christmas in 1939.
 A series of menial jobs followed.